 So what makes the contrast in architecture in Seoul outstanding?
 In my opinion, it is the intensity of the contrast since each edge is pushed up to its peak.
 Dongdaemun Design Plaza, a creative masterpiece in modern design is a puzzle coming from the future, in stark contrast to the serene and simple look of Gyeongbok palace.
 Open Starfield Library with giant, two-storey bookshelves is the perfect opposition to the ancient traditional 1-storey chalets of Bukchon Hanok village.
 With every step in the past, the next goes toward the future, these contrasting pieces are harmonized and intertwined together, creating an extremely fascinating architectural puzzle for Seoul.

-Dongdaemun Design Plaza – A puzzle piece coming from the future
+Dongdaemun Design Plaza – A puzzle piece of the future

 Bukchon Hanok village – A rustic puzzle piece